November 30th 2005 -

 once we arrived here.
 We meet some very nice people here, and have made quick friends.
 There are two couples.
 One of the couples works at a local boat

 dealer here in Lake Ozark.
 Tom and his wife Coni invited us out last night for a boat ride down the lake, and to dinner with Rick and LaVerne.
-The weather
+The weather was

-bunch of water slides.
+slides.
 We drove by it yesterday, and it looks like a lot of fun.

 HAPPY FOURTH OF JULY!!!!!

 We had so much fun on the 4th of July weekend.
 We did go out again on the fun boat to watch the fireworks.
-There were about 12 of us along for the ride,
+There were about 12 of us along for the ride, and

-other boats around us going at that rate of speed if not faster.
+boats around us going at that rate of speed if not faster.
 The rangers had their work cut out for them that night.

 We have swapped information with everyone there in Lake Ozark, and have made tentative plans to meet up again next year for the 4th of July.
 It's so much

 fun meeting new people, and having new friends to visit around the country.
 It was such an answer to prayer to find such fun people for the holiday.
-The
+The week

-week prior we had no idea what we would be doing, but thought it would be nice if we could somehow spend it with friends, and we did!!
+prior we had no idea what we would be doing, but thought it would be nice if we could somehow spend it with friends, and we did!!

 July 6th-